Skip to main content

 Now that we have a <SinglePostPage> component, we can define a route to show it, and add links to each post in the front page feed.

-import { PostsList } from './features/posts/PostsList'
+import { Navbar } from './components/Navbar'

-import { AddPostForm } from './features/posts/AddPostForm'
+import { PostsMainPage } from './features/posts/PostsMainPage'

 import { SinglePostPage } from './features/posts/SinglePostPage'